Johnson & Johnson to Pay $72 Million for Talcum Powder Cancer Case

 Several other trials over talcum powder are set for later this year.
 The Missouri case could set the precedent for more women and their families to obtain justice.

-At Pfeifer, Morgan & Stesiak, our dedicated product liability lawyers believe that companies like Johnson & Johnson need to be held accountable for failing to warn consumers about a product’s risks.
+At Pfeifer, Morgan & Stesiak, our dedicated personal injury lawyers in South Bend believe that companies like Johnson & Johnson need to be held accountable for failing to warn consumers about a product’s risks.
 If you or someone you know has fallen ill or been injured by a dangerous product, you may be entitled to file a lawsuit for damages.